valentinsimeonov/minishell/README.md

 		◦ ctrl-C displays a new prompt on a new line.
 		◦ ctrl-D exits the shell.
 		◦ ctrl-\ does nothing.

+5. Module 5:
+	- Terminate: After the Commands are Executed, the Shell executes any Shutdown Commands, Frees up any Memory, and Terminates.

 **Investigate:**